 Include high-fat dairy in high dosages.
 Avoid eating low-fat dairy products as these may increase your risk of an ovulatory disorder.
 Replace at least one low-fat dairy serving of dairy with a high-fat serving.
 For instance, replace low-fat ice cream with one glass of whole milk.

-It is important to work with a fertility doctor having the experience required to design a customized fertility treatment plan meeting your personal needs.
-To schedule your initial consultation with Dr. John Zhang at New Hope Fertility Center, call 917.525.5496.
+It is important to work with a fertility doctor having the expertise required to design a customized fertility treatment protocol meeting your personal needs.
+To schedule your initial consultation with Dr. John Zhang at New Hope Fertility Center – call 917.525.5496.